 The College offers a number of prizes to students.
 The prizes may be thought of as forming two groups: those for which students must submit work themselves, and those awarded by faculty nomination.

-POETRY (submit manuscript of 10 or more pages)
+POETRY (submit manuscript of no more than 5 poems)

 - Frances Steloff Poetry Prize - Established by Frances Steloff, founder of the Gotham